giorgi-o/SkinPeek/README.md

 - [Open a command prompt in the same folder](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu#:~:text=To%20open%20a%20command%20prompt%20window%20in%20any%20folder%2C%20simply,the%20same%20inside%20any%20folder.) and type `npm i` to install dependencies
 - Run [SkinPeek.js](https://github.com/giorgi-o/SkinPeek/blob/master/SkinPeek.js) using `node SkinPeek.js` in the command prompt
 - Give the bot a [role](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ) that allows it to send messages and create custom emojis
-- Send `!deploy guild` or `!deploy global` to deploy the commands.

 ### Useful Information

-- Deploying in the guild happens instantly but the commands can only be used in that guild.
-Deploying globally can take up to an hour due to Discord's caching.
+- The bot should automatically deploy the slash commands globally.
+If they don't appear:
+  - If you're getting `DiscordAPIError: Missing Access`, you probably forgot to add the `applications.commands` scope in step 1
+  - Discord global commands can take up to 1h to update due to caching.
+If you don't want to wait, send `@bot !deploy guild` in a text channel the bot can see (`@bot` being you @mentionning your bot).
+This will deploy the commands immediately in that guild.
-  - If you deployed both globally and in a guild, you will see every command twice.
-In that case, just send `!undeploy guild`!
+  - If you see every command twice, just send `@bot !undeploy guild`!

 - By default, the bot doesn't store your username/password, it only uses them to get the cookies that can be used to generate access tokens needed to get your shop.
   - Your cookies are only stored on your hard drive, and are only ever sent to official Riot servers.